Need to talk? Call 1800 882 436.

 Key facts

-• Caffeine is a drug the comes from the leaves, nuts or berries of plants.
+• Caffeine is a chemical found in the leaves, nuts or berries of certain plants.

 • It is commonly found in coffee, tea, chocolate and some energy drinks.